The Ultimate Guide to Carb Cycling

 Check Your Progress

 The best measure of progress is how you look in the mirror and how you are feeling.
-The scales, tape measure, and bodyfat percentage can only say so much.
+The scale, tape measure, and your body fat percentage can only say so much.

 Meal 1: 5 egg whites, 2 yolks.
 4oz. turkey burger, 8 strawberries or a pear.